-Under supervision of an appropriate faculty member and with approval of the department chairman, the student will develop and implement a proposal for an on- or off-campus field laboratory.
+Under supervision of an appropriate faculty member and with approval of the department chairman, the student will develop and implement a proposal for a field laboratory working with one of the campus student media (Radio station, TV studio, or student newspaper) or an off-campus media.
 The project should involve at least 40 hours of practical application of communication concepts.
 Successful completion of a field laboratory is a prerequisite to COM 497.